mkishi1221/mkishi1221.github.io/_includes/cv.md

 I'm a product designer turned product manager and developer.
 I’ve led teams across the UK and Japan in software development, startup growth, and NLP solutions for major Japanese corporations.

-- I bring over a decade of design experience and have guided products from early validation through to delivery.
+- I bring over a decade of product design experience and have guided products from early validation through to delivery.
 I've used fast, low-cost testing to uncover user needs, assess technical feasibility, and align with business priorities.
 - I thrive on shaping complex products that demand both technical depth and strong design sensibility.
 From machine translation to 3D visualisation, I’ve worked on challenges where engineering and design go hand in hand.
 - I care deeply about creating inclusive teams where people feel safe, supported, and empowered.
 That starts with understanding how individuals work, what they need, and how to help them grow together.